Skip to main content

 Follow compliance regulations

-No matter what kind of text you're sending, you always need to follow SMS compliance regulations like TCPA, as well as local laws and regulations.
+No matter what kind of text you're sending, you always need to follow SMS compliance regulations like the Telephone Consumer Protection Act (TCPA), as well as local laws and regulations.
 Customers must opt in to receive messages from you and need clear opt-out instructions with every message.

 Offer opt-in frequency preferences